xiaoYuanDun/module-federation-demo-2/README.md

-This is what makes me confused, Whether app1 is built through plugin will affect the final result.
+This is what makes me confused, The only difference is between app1 and app1-via-build is Whether built through plugin.

+Need we should keep the behavior of these two cases consistent?